AlmaBroman/kentorbeck/README.md

   - final score is shown
   - button for restarting the quiz(returns user to question display)
   - button for returning to start page.

+## Languages used

+- HTML5
+- CSS
+- JavaScript

 ## Testing